onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 ```

-Now we receive the field send by `code 2`.
+Now we receive the field send by `code2`.

 ```{code-cell}
 %%code_block -p exercise_2_code_1 -i 9